chrisbroski/foundations-of-behavioral-logic/anti-glossary.md

 ### Epistemology

 Disqualifying reason: Jargon.
 Plus it is philosophy, not science.
 (I.e. bad ideas are never rigorously disproven so the debate is never ending.)

+### Inductive and Deductive Reasoning

+More misleading philosophical jargon.
+Also, there seems to be no way to define these concepts in a rigorous manner enough that they could be implemented as some sort of algorithm (in other words "It's magic!")
+I honestly am not going to argue this much because it seems like so much hogwash and I'd rather focus on ideas that seems valuable.
+But please, if you are into the Bacons I'd love to hear about how these concepts add value to the discussion.